All Episodes

 What can any elected official do?

-Um they can, you know, stop subsidizing various kinds of things.
+They can stop subsidizing various kinds of things.

-Uh uh, they can stop subsidizing dependents, but that isn't going to happen with anybody.
+But that isn't going to happen with anybody.

-That's that's not what entrenches politicians to power.
+That's not what entrenches politicians to power.

-You look all around and you see robust signs of prosperity, you see success, you see people accomplishing great things, either in their neighborhood or in the city or town where you live, or you read about it happening in other parts of the country.
+You see people accomplishing great things either in their neighborhood or in the city or town where you live, or you read about it happening in other parts of the country.

-Because so many people are so capable of so much more than they know.
+And I just wish that it would because so many people are so capable of so much more than they know.

-And when that is the case, because this is the United States of America with unparalleled freedom and prosperity, for people to then throw up their hands in frustration and say, you know, I really can't do it.
+And when that is the case, because this is the United States of America with unparalleled freedom and prosperity, for people to then throw up their hands in frustration and say, I really can't do it.

 It's not up to me.

-I don't know, whoever the candidate is.
+I don't know whoever the candidate is.

-Uh you're giving up and you're allowing yourself to become a victim.
+You're giving up and you're allowing yourself to become a victim and you're not going to get what you want.

-You may be satisfied when the people that you're mad at have things happen to them that hurts them, and so you feel like you're getting even, but it doesn't really help you out all that much.
+You may be satisfied when the people that you're mad at have things happen to them that hurts them.

 Yeah, we'll get even with those people.